 Build an Email List from Day 1

+Start collecting email addresses from your first visitor.
 Email subscribers are the most valuable asset a blog can have.
 Social media algorithms change.
 SEO rankings fluctuate.
-But an email list is yours, and you can reach those people whenever you want.
+But an email list is yours.

 Step 8: Monetize Your Blog